the-overdriven/G2-custom-music/README.md

 # G2-custom-music
 Allows configuring custom music (.mp3 or .sgt) in Gothic.ini.
 Supports multiple tracks within a single music zone.

+Powered by Union and zParserExtender.
+Modern audio formats are possible thanks to [zBassMusic](https://github.com/Silver-Ore-Team/zBassMusic/).

 ## How to configure